 If you had to pick 3 things that absolutely needed to get done, which are they?
-Is there anything on that list that would simply be nice if they got done or you added them because they are an ideal project that you want to start but has no bearing on your life currently?
+Is there anything on that list that would simply be nice if they got done or you added them because they are an ideal project that you want to start but have no bearing on your life currently?
 If so, remove as many things as you can.

-This will help you to feel less overwhelmed, make you more likely to finish your list, and give you more time for yourself!
+This will help you to feel less overwhelmed, make you more likely to finish your list, and give you more time for yourself.

 You believe you’ll be looked down upon or shamed for taking time off.

 Unfortunately, it’s not uncommon to be surrounded by people who can make you feel bad about taking a break.
 Whether it’s your manager who doesn’t want you to complain about the unpaid overtime (because if they’re suffering, they want you to suffer too), or a busy family member, it is important to put yourself and your needs first.